Edit this page

 npx expo run:ios

-To publish your package to npm, you need to have a npm account.
-If you don't have one, create it on the npm website.
-Once you have an account, log in using the following command:
+To publish your package to npm, you need an npm account.
+If you don't have one, create an account on the npm website.
+After creating an account, log in by running the following command:

 -